 Where to Eat in Old Town Temecula

-Old town Temecula is easily walkable and has enough bars and restaurants to keep you well-fed for a long weekend.
+Old Town Temecula is easily walkable and has enough bars and restaurants to keep you well-fed for a long weekend.

 The Goat & Vine

+Aside from lunch at Leoness Cellars, my pizza at The Goat & Vine was the culinary highlight of the trip.
 Goat cheese, shallots, yellow and red grape tomatoes, lemon zest, fresh basil, and a whole head of garlic conspire to make a helluva pizza.

 I ate three-quarters in the restaurant and took the rest back to my hotel, where it didn't last the night.
+I overdid it by ordering the jacked cappuccino ice cream cake three times larger than I anticipated.

 Il Tramonto Ristorante

-I ate here my first night, ordering the buffalo Caprese with fresh slices of mozzarella, tomato, and basil leaves drizzled in extra virgin olive oil and balsamic.
-It was served with an avocado panna cotta.
+Il Tramonto (now closed permanently) is an Italian restaurant next to The Goat & Vine.
+I ate here my first night, ordering the buffalo caprese, which was served with avocado panna cotta and fresh slices of mozzarella, tomato, and basil leaves drizzled in extra virgin olive oil and balsamic.

 Related: Austin Food + Wine Festival